Mary Collins (First Lady of Boston)

-Mary Patricia Cunniff Collins (June 1920–November 5, 2010) is an American who was the First Lady of Boston from 1960 until 1968 during the mayoral tenure of her husband John F. Collins.
+Mary Patricia Cunniff Collins (June 1920 – November 5, 2010) was an American who served as the First Lady of Boston from 1960 until 1968 during the mayoral tenure of her husband John F. Collins.
 Collins was considered an active municipal first lady.
 Collins' activities during her husband's mayoralty included serving a chairwoman of March of Dimes and on the boards of Faulkner Hospital and Boston's Museum of Fine Arts.
 Collins was also regarded as a key figure in her husband's political campaigns.

 Early life

 Collins was born Mary Patricia Cunniff in June 1920 in the Roxbury neighborhood of Boston, Massachusetts.
 Before her birth, Collins' parents had immigrated to the United States from County Galway, Ireland and settled in Roxbury.

 Collins graduated from St. Joseph's Academy, located in the Roxbury neighborhood.